imagegenius/docker-duplicati/README.md

 ## Upgrading Duplicati

 To upgrade, all you have to do is pull the latest Docker image.
 We automatically check for Duplicati updates daily.
 When a new version is released, we build and publish an image both as a version tag and on `:latest`.

-## Fixing Appdata Permissions

-If you ever accidentally screw up the permissions on the appdata folder, run `fix-perms` within the container.
-This will restore most of the files/folders with the correct permissions.